wanchichen/mnlp_hw3/mt/mnlp_blog/README.md

 ```
 Let’s see if its value is mentioned in any other responses. ->
 ```
 As you can probably guess, the examples you give the LLM can significantly affect its ability to perform ICL.
-The examples need to be represent the different possible ways to properly perform the task.
+The examples need to represent the different possible ways to properly perform the task.
 As such, you may need to perform significant amounts of engineering to properly teach the LLM more difficult tasks, such as translation with rare languages or uncommon language pairs.
 ICL is possible in LLMs due to the nature of their pre-training task: predicting the next word.
-The examples provided by the user for ICL becomes the context the LLM uses to reatedly predict the next word, evenutally forming an output translation.
+The examples provided by the user for ICL becomes the context the LLM uses to repeatedly predict the next word, eventually forming an output translation.
 This makes ICL a property mostly unique to LLMs, as it requires a specific pre-training type, along with a sufficiently large model/dataset.

 ## Experimental setup
 One of the main contributions of the paper is that the authors performed extensive analysis of diverse models and diverse languages.
 We first present the list of models and language they considered in the paper.